wandb/docs/docs/guides/runs/intro.md

 * **Python executable**: The command that starts the run.
 * **Python version**: The Python version used to create the run.
 * **Run path**: The unique run identifier.
 It has the form of `entity/project/run-ID`.
 * **Runtime**: The total time from the start to the end of the run.
 It’s the wall-clock time for the run.
-Runtime includes any time where the run may have been paused or waiting for resources, while duration does not.
+Runtime includes any time where the run is paused or waiting for resources, while duration does not.
 * **Start time**: The timestamp when you initialize the run.
 * **State**: The [state of the run](#run-states).
 * **System hardware**: The hardware W&B uses to compute the run.
 * **Tags**: A list of strings.
-Tags are useful for organizing runs together, or applying temporary labels such as "baseline" or "production".
+Tags are useful for organizing related runs together or applying temporary labels like "baseline" or "production".
 * **W&B CLI version**: The W&B CLI version installed on the machine that hosted the run command.
 <!-- * **Git state**: -->